Etihad Rail: Stage One: Shah – Habshan – Ruwais (operational)

 Etihad Rail completed Stage One of the network in January 2016, delivered on schedule and within budget.
 The route spans 264 km, transporting granulated sulphur from sources at Shah and Habshan to the processing and export point at Ruwais.
 It currently has the capacity to transport 22,000 tonnes of granulated sulphur each day.

-The operator of Stage One is Etihad Rail DB, which is a joint venture between Etihad Rail and Deutsche Bahn, Europe's largest railway operator, which was set up in 2013.
-Etihad Rail DB is responsible for the operations and maintenance of Stage One of the railway network for Etihad Rail's primary customer, the Abu Dhabi National Oil Company.
+The operator of Stage One was Etihad Rail DB, which was a joint venture between Etihad Rail and Deutsche Bahn, Europe's largest railway operator, which was set up in 2013.
+Etihad Rail DB was responsible for the operations and maintenance of Stage One of the railway network for Etihad Rail's primary customer, the Abu Dhabi National Oil Company.

+In 2022, Etihad Rail moved to a self-operating model after concluding knowledge transfer programme with Deutsche Bahn, with this, the Etihad Rail DB was dissolved.

-Stage One utilises seven state-of-the-art locomotives from U.S.-based Electro-Motive Diesel, equipped with the ETCS Level 2 in-cab European signalling system and international standard safety features.
-In addition, it is operating with up to 110 wagons per run, fully equipped with extended safety features including ECPB brakes and derailment protection.
+Stage One utilises seven locomotives from U.S.-based Electro-Motive Diesel, equipped with the ETCS Level 2 in-cab European signalling system and international standard safety features.
+In addition, it is operating with up to 110 wagons per run, equipped with safety features including ECPB brakes and derailment protection.